When a loved one offers to help you

 - Have a partner switch side of the beds with you if you feel you want to be closer to the window, or perhaps further way from the bedroom door for example.

-- Have them do the things your PTSD makes you need to do such as locking car doors as soon as you get in, having the TV sound down low etc. If they’re able to do these things for you, not only will you know they understand a little better how you feel, but you also won’t feel so much like you’re solely responsible for any ‘rituals’ you feel you need to do.
+- Let them do the things your PTSD or C-PTSD makes you ‘need’ to do such as locking car doors as soon as you get in, having the TV sound down low etc. If they’re able to do these things for you, not only will you know they understand a little better how you feel, but you also won’t feel so much like you’re solely responsible for any ‘rituals’ you feel you need to do.

 - Have them cook you dinner – you’re exhausted, and making sure you’re getting nourishing food is so important for self-care.